Stexinator/TheWitcherTRPG/README.md

 ### 1.034 ###
 - global modifier can be added to spells which will activate when the spell is cast and not fumbled
   - if they are not found on the actor, the global modifier compendium will be queried
+- critical wound interaction were added to context menu
+  - currently all crits are treated as targeted due to the system rolling the location (this makes the severe effects a little more unlikely)

 ### 1.034 ###
 - updated ptBr translation (thanks @pedroaugustobt)